Table of Contents

 The short answer

-Your payoff date is not a fixed property of how much you owe.
-It is the output of three numbers you control to varying degrees, and the monthly payment is the one you control the most.
+Your payoff date is not determined solely by how much you owe.
+It is the output of three numbers that you have varying degrees of control over and the monthly payment is the one you have the most control of.

 The three numbers that decide it

 - Your balance.
-The total amount you owe.
-It is the obvious factor, but it is also the one that changes most slowly, so it gets too much of people's attention.
+This is the total amount that you owe.
+It is an obvious factor but is also the one that changes the slowest so it can be a trap if you let it take up all your attention.

 - Your monthly payment.
-The lever you control most directly.
-The portion of your payment above the interest charge is the only part that actually reduces the balance, so even a small increase has an outsized effect on the timeline.
+This is the variable which you have the most direct control over.
+The portion of your payment that is not going to interest is the only part that will actually bring your balance down, so even a small extra payment can have a massive effect on bringing your debt free date closer.

 Why minimum payments take so long

-Minimum payments are designed to keep your account current, not to get you out of debt.
-On most credit cards the minimum is calculated as a small percentage of the balance, often around 1 to 3 percent, plus the interest for that month.
-As your balance falls, the minimum falls with it, which stretches the final stretch of payoff out almost indefinitely.
-The Consumer Financial Protection Bureau warns that paying only the minimum is one of the most expensive ways to carry a balance.
+Minimum payments alone are not designed to get you out of debt efficiently, they are designed to keep your account current and keep your credit intact.
+For most credit cards, the minimum is only a small percentage of the balance typically being around 1 to 3 percent and then the interest for that month is added on top.
+As your balance goes down, so does the minimum payment and this makes so that the final stretch of completely paying off the debt can be stretched out nearly indefinitely.
+The Consumer Financial Protection Bureau tells us that paying only the minimums is one of the most expensive ways to manage your debt balance.

-Consider a $5,000 balance at 22 percent APR.
-Paying only a typical minimum, a large share of each early payment goes straight to interest, and the balance barely moves.
-That single debt can take well over a decade to clear and cost thousands of dollars in interest along the way.
-Paying a flat amount well above the minimum, the same balance can be gone in two to three years for a fraction of the interest.
-The balance did not change.
-The payment did.
+For example, if you had a balance of $5,000 at 22% APR and paid only the typical minimum, a large share of every payment goes straight to interest and the overall balance moves very slowly as a result.
+This single debt could take well over a decade to clear and cost you thousands in interest.
+But, if you paid an extra amount in addition to the minimum, the same balance could be gone in only two or three years and you would pay only a fraction of the interest you would've paid otherwise.

-The minimum payment is a floor, not a target.
-Treating it as your plan is the single most common reason a manageable balance turns into a decade-long obligation.
+The minimum payment should be the floor, not your target.
+Treating it as the end of your payoff plan is the most common reason a manageable balance turns into a decade-long source of stress.

 How to estimate your timeline